elliotec/greenery/file.txt

-Your love life will be happy and harmonious.
+You have a will that can be influenced by all with whom you come in contact.